Holes In Lawn: Causes + How To Fill The Small Overnight Holes

 8. Armadillos

-Armadillos are usually only the cause of holes in your lawn if they are common in your area.
+Armadillos are usually the only cause of holes in your lawn if they are common in your area.
 Since they tend to feed on small invertebrates such as grubs and insects, they will dig shallow holes to locate their food.

 To identify whether your holes are being caused by armadillos, you can check to see if you have any ants or grubs living on your lawn.
-Ants will create small holes with ant hills in your yard and grubs eat the roots of your grass which cause irregular brown patches of dead grass.
+Ants will create small holes with ant hills in your yard and grubs eat the roots of your grass which causes irregular brown patches of dead grass.

 9. Birds